PluriHopRAG: Exhaustive, Recall-Sensitive QA Through Corpus-Specific Document Structure Learning: Experimental Setup

+\textbf{Evaluation.} We evaluate answers using statement-wise precision, recall, and F1.
+For each question, we split the reference answer into a set of atomic statements $G$ (gold statements), and the model-generated answer into a set of atomic statements $P$ (predicted statements).

 The statement-level metrics, inspired by \cite{ragas}, are used instead of more common token-level metrics (such as token-level F1) because they evaluate model outputs at a semantic rather than surface level.
 This distinction is crucial for PluriHopWIND, where gold standard answers often span multiple sentences and can be expressed through many valid paraphrases.
-Token-level comparisons would underestimate performance in such cases, penalizing models that produce semantically correct but lexically different responses.

-We split the answers into statements and evaluate the presence of a statement within an answer using GPT-4o, with a few-shot prompt that is provided in the Appendix.
+We split the answers into statements and evaluate the presence of a statement within an answer using GPT-5, with a few-shot prompt that is provided in the Appendix.